magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/packages-downgraded-after-upgrading-from-2.4.4-to-2.4.4-p1.md

 <ins>Expected results</ins>:

-The upgrade from version 2.4.4 to 2.4.4-p1 results with the correct packages for version 2.4.4-p1.
+The upgrade from version 2.4.4 to 2.4.4-p1 results with the correct packages (modules) for version 2.4.4-p1.

 <ins>Actual results</ins>:

-Packages are downgraded after upgrading from version 2.4.4 to 2.4.4-p1.
+During the upgrade from version 2.4.4 to 2.4.4-p1, these packages' (modules') versions downgrade, but these messages can be ignored and functionality is not affected.

 ### Scenario 2

 <ins>Steps to reproduce</ins>:

-When 2.4.4 merchants run the **composer:update** command, then the same modules listed above in **Scenario 1** get upgraded to their newer  versions which are compatible only with version 2.4.5 and are not supposed to be used with version 2.4.4.
+When 2.4.4 merchants run the **composer:update** command, then the same packages (modules) listed above in **Scenario 1** get upgraded to their newer versions which are compatible only with version 2.4.5 and are not supposed to be used with version 2.4.4.

 <ins>Expected results</ins>:

-The upgrade from version 2.4.4 to 2.4.4-p1 results with the correct packages for version 2.4.4-p1.
+The upgrade from version 2.4.4 to 2.4.4-p1 results with the correct packages (modules) for version 2.4.4-p1.

 <ins>Actual results</ins>:

-Packages are downgraded after upgrading from version 2.4.4 to 2.4.4-p1.
+Packages (modules) are downgraded after upgrading from version 2.4.4 to 2.4.4-p1.

 ## Workaround 1: Patch

 The patch is attached to this article.
 To download it, scroll down to the end of the article and click the file name or click the following link: [Download ACPLTSRV-2017-fix.sh](assets/ACPLTSRV-2017-fix.sh)

-## Compatible Adobe Commerce versions:
+## Compatible Adobe Commerce and Magento Open Source versions:

 The patch was created for: